There is no Enriques surface over the integers: Possible configurations for Enriques surfaces

 For the next observation it is crucial to exclude exceptional Enriques surfaces.

 \begin{proposition} \mylabel{no II*, IV*, IV} Assumption as in Proposition \ref{possible configurations}.
-If $Y$ is non-exceptional, there are no fibers with Kodaira symbol $\II^*$, $\IV^*$ or $\IV$.
-Also, there are no multiple fiber with Kodaira symbol $\I_4^*$. \end{proposition}
+Assume $Y$ is non-exceptional.
+Then there are no fibers with Kodaira symbol $\II^*$, $\IV^*$ or $\IV$.
+Furthermore, there are no multiple fiber with Kodaira symbol $\I_4^*$. \end{proposition}

 \proof According to Proposition \ref{possible configurations}, all fibers with Kodaira symbol $\II^*$, $\IV^*$, $\IV$ are multiple.
 Seeking a contradiction, we thus assume that $\varphi^{-1}(\infty)$ is a multiple with Kodaira symbol $\II^*$, $\IV^*$, $\IV$ or $\I_4^*$.